South Table Mountain (Colorado): Wildlife

-Animals known to frequent the mesa through time include rattlesnakes, coyotes, mountain sheep, cougars, deer, elk and more.
+Animals known to frequent the mesa through time include rattlesnakes, coyotes, mountain sheep, cougars, deer, elk, and more.
 Of these, most except for the mountain sheep continue to live on the mountain today.
 The area, along with the adjacent north table mountain, is notorious among locals for its dense population of rattlesnakes, considered to be the most dangerous wildlife in the area.
 Coyotes are frequently sighted in the area but tend to avoid humans.
 Cougars have been spotted by some hikers, but sightings are exceedingly rare.
 The most commonly spotted wildlife tend to be elk, deer, coyotes, and a variety of birds.

+Burial site

+On August 4, 1911, Jonas "Mott" Johnson, Jr. discovered, according to the Golden Transcript, "a skull, a few bones and a few tattered remnants of clothing" washed down Long Gulch next to what is today Quaker Street on the south side of the mesa.
+Tracing them to their source, the investigation found additional remains and clothing with conclusive evidence they belonged to an adult woman who had been murdered with remains buried at the gulch.
+Law enforcement investigators determined these to be the remains of Denver Italian matriarch Maria Laguardia, who was lured to the mesa and murdered for her gold by goddaughter Angeline Garramone on September 19, 1910.
+Garramone was subsequently sentenced to life in prison.
+According to the Transcript, "Only a small part of the woman's body has been found" in 1911 and the possibility exists that further remains could still be at Long Gulch.
+Laguardia's remains that were found were given a proper burial at Mt.
+Olivet Cemetery.